vreal-soft/acropolis.li-cv-parser/README.md

 ### Locally

-In order to test the hello function locally, run the following command:
+In order to test the cvParser function locally, run the following command:

 - `npx sls offline` if you're using NPM
 - `yarn sls offline` if you're using Yarn